BURN INJURY LAWYERS | MARYLAND, VIRGINIA & WASHINGTON DC

 Who is responsible for paying an injured victim compensation for the losses he or she sustains?

-Generally, in Maryland, Virginia and Washington D.C.; an owner or occupier of the premises generally has a legal duty to keep the property clear of any unreasonable risk of injury for anyone who may enter it.
+Generally, in Maryland, Virginia, and Washington, DC, an owner or occupier of the premises generally has a legal duty to keep the property clear of any unreasonable risk of injury for anyone who may enter it.
 The duty extends to such individuals as apartment tenants, shoppers in a store, diners at a restaurant, and other people who may be present at the premises.
-The justification of applying this duty is that the owner or occupier is in the best position to manage the property and ensure its safety.
+The justification for applying this duty is that the owner or occupier is in the best position to manage the property and ensure its safety.
 A visitor is not.
-Note however that a premises owner is not an insurer for any and all harm that occurs on the premises.
+Note, however, that a premises owner is not an insurer for any and all harm that occurs on the premises.
 The owner/occupier only has a reasonable duty of care to prevent harm that it knows about or should have known about.
-In cases where burn injuries were caused by the premises owner’s negligence, (such as for failure to maintain or employ functioning smoke detectors,) victims may be able to recover compensation for their burn injuries to address medical bills, lost wages, pain and suffering, scarring and disfigurement, loss of enjoyment of life and other types of damages.
+In cases where burn injuries were caused by the premises owner’s negligence (such as for failure to maintain or employ functioning smoke detectors), victims may be able to recover compensation for their burn injuries to address medical bills, lost wages, pain and suffering, scarring and disfigurement, loss of enjoyment of life and other types of damages.

 Extreme Nature of Burn Injuries

 - Severity of the Burn: Burns are medically classified by the depth, size, and location of the injury.
-First- and second-degree burns accounting on a small portion of the total body are considered minor.
+First- and second-degree burns accounting for a small portion of the total body, are considered minor.
 Major burns would be those that cover more than 10%, and those classified as third- or fourth-degree would cover more than 5% of the body.

-- Medical Expenses for Treatment: A burn may require extensive treatment, even surgery, which come with high medical bills.
-Plus, there are the costs associated with future care, as future surgeries may be necessary for scarring.
+- Medical Expenses for Treatment: A burn may require extensive treatment, even surgery, which comes with high medical bills.
+Plus, there are costs associated with future care, as future surgeries may be necessary for scarring.